 The AI Racing Tech Team

-The AI Racing Tech Team, the top-ranked U.S.-based team in the Indy Autonomous Challenge, pushes untested boundaries and drives research to ensure the highest caliber of safety for the future of commercial autonomy.
-Co-led by Team Principal Gary Passon of the University of Hawaii and UC Berkeley ROAR Director Allen Yang, the team is made up of faculty and students from UC Berkeley, the University of Hawaii, Carnegie Mellon University, and UC San Diego.
+The AI Racing Tech Team, the U.S.-based team with the most podium finishes in last year’s Indy Autonomous Challenge, pushes untested boundaries and drives research to ensure the highest caliber of safety for the future of commercial autonomy.
+Co-led by Team Principal Gary Passon of the University of Hawai’i and UC Berkeley ROAR Director Allen Yang, the team is made up of faculty and students from UC Berkeley, the University of Hawai’i, Carnegie Mellon University, and UC San Diego.
 The technical co-leads are Siddharth Saha, Haoru Xue, and C.K.
 Wolfe.

 Updated September 20, 2023